Restaurant Table Tops – The Complete Buyer’s Guide (2025 Edition)

 When it comes to restaurant furniture, the construction method and surface texture of your tables matter just as much as the wood species.
 At TimeWorn, we classify our solid wood table tops by how they’re built, the width of the staves, and the level of texture each style brings to your space:

-• Classic – A TimeWorn signature.
-Also constructed of 100% quarter-sawn wood, but with slightly wider 1¼″ staves.
-This creates a timeless look with visible ray flecking and “tiger striping” unique to quarter-sawn lumber.
-It’s one of our most requested styles because it blends elegance with unmatched stability.
+• Classic – A TimeWorn signature using 100% quarter-sawn wood with slightly wider 1¼″ staves.
+Visible ray flecking and subtle “tiger striping” create a timeless aesthetic that blends elegance with long-term performance.

 Other Materials (and Why We Don’t Recommend Them)